flame-engine/flame/doc/gesture-input.md

 also read more about Flutter's gestures [here](https://api.flutter.dev/flutter/gestures/gestures-library.html).

 It is also possible to change the current mouse cursor displayed on the `GameWidget` region.
-To so just the following code can be used inside the `Game` class
+To do so the following code can be used inside the `Game` class

 ```dart
 mouseCursor.value = SystemMouseCursors.move;